Summary of key findings for parents and pupils (Ofsted report December 2013)

 - Most students make faster progress than students nationally because the school checks constantly that they are learning successfully and, if not, provides additional teaching.

-- Teaching is good and a small minority is outstanding, so most students make good
+- Teaching is good and a small minority is outstanding, so most students make good progress in a range of subjects.

 - Most teachers make sure that most students maintain the best standards in their work and arrange extra teaching if students’ progress falters.